-Each year, the UCF Libraries Special Collections & University Archives holds a competition where UCF students submit their original book arts.
-The students have the chance to win cash prizes and have their books added to the department's permanent Book Arts & Typography collection.
-The official entry form can be found by clicking here.
+Each year, the UCF Libraries Special Collections & University Archives holds a competition where UCF students submit their original artists' books.
+The students have the chance to win a cash purchase award and have their books added to the department's permanent Book Arts & Typography collection.

 Artists' Book, Book Art, Fine Press, and Reference Book Collection of writer, printer, teacher, publisher, and book artist Susan King.

 A resource collection of books, periodicals, graphics, and type foundry specimen books.
 The collection assembled over 60 years by graphic artist Sol Malkoff demonstrates the principles of good calligraphy, type, typography, graphic design, and book design.